 Michy Batshuayi, the young Belgium forward, has also joined for a fee around the £30 million mark.
 Whether Batshuayi will partner or act as an understudy to Diego Costa remains to be seen, but he offers another option and other signings will surely follow.

 It seems likely that reclaiming a Champions League spot will be the primary target the Chelsea board has set for Conte this year.
-Get odds of 8/15 on them to finish in the top four with bet365, and get an in-play risk free bet.
 While there is championship-winning potential in the squad (they did, after all, win the championship the year before last), after finishing in such a lowly spot last year it would seem unfair to expect Conte to claim the Premiership in his first season.

 The competition will be stiff.
 Tottenham and Arsenal should be every bit as strong this season as last and the arrival of Pep Guardiola and Jose Mourinho at the Manchester clubs should substantially elevate the level of both.
 Throw in Jurgen Klopp’s Liverpool, likely to have assimilated some of their eccentric manager’s gegenpressing ideas, and defending champions Leicester and a top four finish seems far from guaranteed.